-The directors present their strategic report for the year ended 31 December 2020 which outlines BAM Construct UK's strategy and financial results, the progress of its operating companies and performance on sustainability.
-The strategic report should be read in conjunction with the Chief Executive's foreword.
+The directors present their strategic report for the year ended 31 December 2021 which outlines BAM Construct UK's strategy and financial results, the progress of its operating companies and performance on sustainability.

 Organisational overview

 BAM Construct UK Limited ('the Group' or 'BAM Construct UK') provides construction, design, services engineering, plant services, facilities management, and property development in the UK through its principal subsidiary operating companies BAM Construction Limited, BAM Facilities Management Limited and BAM Properties Limited.
 It is the holding company for these activities in the UK of its ultimate parent undertaking Koninklijke BAM Groep n.v.
 (Royal BAM Group).